 Last April, in his first State of the Union address to the nation, President Biden made the case for sweeping reforms.
-His speech called for an array of initiatives, including universal preschool, free community college, expanded health care, paid family and medical leave, and childcare subsidies.
+His speech called for an array of initiatives, including universal preschool, free community college, expanded health care, paid family and medical leave and childcare subsidies.
 These reforms are widely supported across the country, and largely enjoy majority support in both the House and Senate.
 Despite this fact, however, it is entirely possible that Democrats will not be able to accomplish their legislative agenda.
-The Senate filibuster — a rule that allows a minority of senators to block nearly any piece of legislation — often renders Congress unable to act on crucial issues, even if they enjoy majority support from both the House and Senate.
+The Senate filibuster — a rule that allows a minority of senators to block nearly any piece of legislation — often renders Congress unable to act on crucial issues, even if they have majority support.

 Contrary to persistent myths, the filibuster was not part of the founding fathers’ vision for the Senate.
 The filibuster was actually created by accident; it can be more accurately described as an unanticipated consequence of a hasty attempt to edit the Senate rulebook for clarity.
 In 1789, the House and Senate rulebooks both included the “previous question” motion, which today empowers a simple majority to cut off debate.
 In 1805, Aaron Burr, presiding over the Senate, remarked that the Senate’s rulebook was repetitive and should be revised.
 He singled out the “previous question” motion, which in 1805 was not used by a simple majority in either chamber to cut off debate, as it is today.
 As a result, in 1806, without much thought, the Senate dropped this motion from its rulebook.

 Without the “previous question” motion, a simple majority of senators could no longer bring a debate to end.
-As a result, a minority of senators now had the ability to hold the floor indefinitely, thus preventing a vote on a bill.
+A minority of senators now had the ability to hold the floor indefinitely, thus preventing a vote on a bill.
 While not explicitly designed to allow the former Confederacy to derail attempts at racial progress, the filibuster would nonetheless become among one of their most effective strategies.
 Once established, the southern segregationist Democrats — a well-organized minority faction — took full advantage of the filibuster to obstruct the legislative process.
-And the issue on which they were most unified and most determined to sabotage with unparalleled tenacity, was civil rights.
+And the issue on which they were most unified, and most determined to sabotage with unparalleled tenacity, was civil rights.

 The first filibuster occurred in 1837, beginning a centuries-long assault on racial progress.
 To name a few instances: In the pre-Civil War era, filibusters were used against the admission of anti-slavery states.
 Later on, during the Reconstruction and post Reconstruction era, filibusters were used against civil rights bills, deployment of federal troops in southern states, and repayment of income taxes from the Civil War.
 In the early 1890s, the filibuster was used to kill a last-ditch Republican effort to save the political rights of southern blacks.
 From the 1920s on, nearly 200 anti-lynching measures considered by Congress were filibusterd, and not one became law.